Event System

 # Create a new tab

-page_id = await browser.new_page()
+new_tab = await browser.new_tab()

 # Setup a callback for this tab

-async def process_product_data(page, category_name, event):
+async def process_product_data(tab, category_name, event):

 if 'api/products' not in event['params'].get('response', {}).get('url', ''):